-Nuclear marker antibodies detect proteins specific to the nucleus and can aid in the study of the morphology and dynamics of the nucleus and its structures.
+Nuclear marker antibodies can aid in the study of the morphology and dynamics of the nucleus and its structures.
 Nuclear marker antibodies also provide a way for monitoring nuclear changes throughout cellular processes.
 Invitrogen nuclear marker antibodies are designed to dependably detect the key nuclear targets.
 Each antibody is validated for use in various applications.
 Key nuclear marker targets include:

 Each Invitrogen nuclear marker antibody is validated for use in applications such as ELISA, western blot, flow cytometry, immunofluorescence, immunohistochemistry, immunocytochemistry, and immunoprecipitation.

 Immunofluorescent analysis of HeLa cells using a LSD1 polyclonal antibody (Cat.
 No. PA5-11306).
 HeLa cells were fixed with 4% PFA (20 minutes), permeabilized with Triton X-100 (0.1%, 10 minutes), then incubated with a LSD1 polyclonal antibody (Cat.
 No. PA5-11306) (1:25, 1 hour at 37°C).
 Primary antibody was detected with fluor-conjugated donkey anti-rabbit secondary antibody (green) at 1:400 dilution for 50 minutes at 37°C).
 Actin filaments have been labeled with dye-conjugated phalloidin (red).
 Nuclei were counterstained with DAPI (blue) (10 µg/mL, 10 minutes).